Imagine it's 9 PM on a Tuesday.

 - ✅ Confidence that your agent is actually doing what you intended

 That's not security theater.
-That's security that works.
+That's security that works — for teams running agents in production, not just in demos.

 Ready to build agents the right way?
 Try LotsAgent — where every agent gets a real identity, not just a prompt.